tdg5/stats-learning-notes/glossary.md

 $$ SE_{B}(\hat{\alpha}) = \sqrt{\frac{1}{B-1}\sum_{r=1}^{B}(\hat{\alpha}^{*r} -
 \frac{1}{B}\sum_{s=1}^{B}\hat{\alpha}^{*s})^{2}} $$

+<a id="branch"></a>
+**[Branch][#branch]**: A segment of a [decision tree][#decision-tree] that connect two nodes.

 <a id="classification-problem"></a>
 **[Classification Problem][#classification-problem]**: A class of problem that is well suited to statistical techniques for determining if an observation is a member of a particular class or which of a number of classes the observation belongs to.

+<a id="classification-tree"></a>
+**[Classification Tree][#classification-tree]**: A type of [decision tree][#decision-tree] that is similar to a [regression tree][#regression-tree], however it is used to predict a qualitative response.
+For a classification tree, predictions are made based on the notion that each observation belongs to the most commonly occurring class of the training observations in the region to which the observation belongs.

+When growing a tree, the [Gini index][#gini-index] or [cross-entropy][#cross-entropy] are typically used to evaluate the quality of a particular split since both methods are more sensitive to node purity than classification error rate is.

+When pruning a classification tree, any of the three measures can be used, though classification error rate tends to be the preferred method if the goal of the pruned tree is prediction accuracy.

+Compared to linear models, decision trees will tend to do better in scenarios where the relationship between the response and the predictors is non-linear and complex.
+In scenarios where the relationship is well approximated by a linear model, an approach such as linear regression will tend to better exploit the linear structure and outperform decision trees.

 <a id="cluster-analysis"></a>
 **[Cluster Analysis][#cluster-analysis]**: The task of grouping a set of